Residential and Commercial

 Another benefit of geothermal pumps is that they can also supply hot water.
 Installation costs, however, can run high because this technology is relatively new.
 Nevertheless, as a renewable source of commercial heating and cooling, it has the potential to reduce your long-term energy costs while also helping the environment.

-What Are the Main Differences Between Commercial and Residential HVAC Systems?
+Differences Between Commercial and Residential Systems

 While we already mentioned that size and operating power is the most obvious difference between commercial and residential HVAC systems, there are other important differences to keep in mind.